Microformal geometry and homotopy algebras: Introduction

-Constructing $L_{\infty}$-morphisms between $L_{\infty}$-algebras is, in general, a difficult task; in some cases a particular example of an $L_{\infty}$-morphism may represent a solution of a highly non-trivial problem such as Kontsevich's construction~\cite{kontsevich:quant} of deformation quantization of Poisson manifolds.
-In this paper, we introduce a general method giving $L_{\infty}$-morphisms for $L_{\infty}$-algebras of functions.
-This is based on a certain `thickening' of the usual category of smooth manifolds or supermanifolds as explained below.
+Constructing $L_{\infty}$-morphi\-sms between $L_{\infty}$-algebras is in general a difficult task; in some cases a particular example of an $L_{\infty}$-morphism can represent a solution of a highly non-trivial problem such as Kon\-tsevich's construction~\cite{kontsevich:quant} of deformation quantization of Poisson manifolds.

+One of the results of this paper is a general method giving $L_{\infty}$-morphisms for $L_{\infty}$-algebras of functions.
+This is based on a certain extension or `thickening' of the usual category of smooth manifolds or supermanifolds.

-It is well known that the duality of the geometric and functional viewpoints (see, e.g.,~\cite{shaf:a}) plays an important role in many mathematical theories, sometimes as a heuristic principle, and sometimes in the form of precise statements and constructions, such as the Gelfand--Kolmogorov duality or Grothendieck's theory of schemes.
-By the geometric viewpoint, we mean \new{} a picture based on spaces and by the functional viewpoint, a picture based on algebras, treated as algebras of functions on these spaces.
-In this duality, maps of spaces correspond to homomorphisms of algebras, the correspondence being given by pullbacks, $\f^* : g \to \f^*(g)=g\circ \f$, which are linear maps preserving the multiplication, i.e., algebra homomorphisms of the algebras of functions.
+It is well known that the duality of the geometric (``functional'') and algebraic viewpoints (see, e.g.,~\cite{shaf:a}) plays an important role in many mathematical theories, sometimes as a heuristic principle, and sometimes in the form of precise statements and constructions, such as the Gelfand duality or Grothendieck's theory of schemes.
+By the geometric viewpoint, we mean a picture based on ``spaces'' (in one or another sense), and by the algebraic viewpoint, a picture based on algebras, treated as algebras of functions.
+Under this duality, maps of spaces correspond to algebra homomorphisms, so that to a map there corresponds the pullback of functions, $\f^*\co g \mapsto \f^*(g)=g\circ \f$, which is a linear map preserving the multiplication, i.e., a homomorphism.
+In the present paper, we give constructions leading to a nonlinear generalization of such a duality.